fadeoutsoftware/WASDI/libraries/waspy/README.md

 ### Prerequisites:

-- a WASDI registered user (with a username/password, don't create it using google)
+- a WASDI registered user (with a username/password, google users are not supported yet)
 - at least one workspace
 - some EO products in your workspace